 Ambulatory EEG monitoring: Patients are monitored up to 72 hours at home with a special recorder.
 Ambulatory EEGs are used to see longer recordings during prolonged periods of awake and asleep to diagnose epilepsy and determine what type of seizures are occurring.

 NorthShore offers the latest surgical alternatives for patients whose epileptic seizures cannot be controlled by medications.
 Advances in surgical techniques provide additional treatment options for patients seeking relief from epileptic seizures and improved quality of life.

 Neurological Institute neurosurgeons are now pioneering the use of Visualase, an advanced laser thermal ablation technique.
 A select number of medical centers around the country have begun using the minimally-invasive magnetic resonance imaging (MRI)-guided technique for surgically treating epilepsy patients.
 NorthShore neurosurgeons have been specially trained in the stereotactic neurosurgical procedure that involves inserting a thin laser fiber into the skull to precisely target areas of the brain causing seizures.
 Light energy from the laser heats the brain tissue, effectively destroying it.
 Upon removal of the laser applicator, only one stitch is needed to close the wound.

 For patients considering surgery, some may undergo a pre-surgical evaluation known as the Wada test.
 Performed by epilepsy specialists, including epileptologists (neurologists specializing in epilepsy), neuroradiologists and neuropsychologists, this test helps determine which side of the brain controls language (which varies from individual to individual) and memory function.

-Our multidisciplinary team will coordinate preparation and care to strive for the best possible outcomes for you and your family.
+Our multidisciplinary team will coordinate preparation, care and epilepsy treatment to strive for the best possible outcomes for you and your family.